A part-time college economics & finance instructor who began his career in banking, Chuck frequently writes on money & economics online.

 Taxes, on the other hand, are set by the government which, in most cases, involves action by a legislature which usually results in long delays as members debate extensively before reaching a consensus.
 They can be months after the motion to adjust tax rates was put forward.

 Individuals and members of a legislature react differently to the revenue increase resulting from their actions.
 Individuals use the extra money to improve their standard of living or invest it in expanding their business.

-In contrast to individuals in the market, politicians in focus on spending the higher revenues from the tax cuts on new ongoing programs rather than using the increased revenues to pay down public debt or shore up underfunded programs like Social Security and Medicare.
-This is especially true of lawmaking bodies dominated by progressives, socialist and other left wing parties.
+In contrast to individuals in the market, politicians focus on spending the higher revenues from the tax cuts on new ongoing programs rather than using the increased revenues to pay down public debt or shore up underfunded programs like Social Security and Medicare.
+This is especially true of lawmaking bodies dominated by progressives, socialist, and other left-wing parties.

 Optimal Point for Cutting Taxes Changes as Economy Changes